shift7-ch/katta-docs/OVERVIEW.md

 > [!IMPORTANT]
 > One vault corresponds to one bucket.

-## Katta S3 Modes
+### Katta S3 Modes

 Katta currently supports two modes for both S3 providers:

-* static: use an existing S3 bucket and share the static credentials among vault users
+* *Static Mode*: use an existing S3 bucket and share the static credentials among vault users
     * the vault template is uploaded with static credentials
-* STS: use STS to have fine-grained permissions
+* *STS Mode*: use STS to have fine-grained permissions
     * vault creation: the user passes a temporary token with limited permissions to the backend, Katta Server backend creates the bucket and uploads the vault template
     * storage access: only vault users can access storage